elasticpath/react-pwa-reference-storefront/documentation/practices.md

 The React PWA Reference Storefront is pre-configured for integration with the Google Analytics enhanced e-commerce plugin.

 ### Route/Page Views
-In the `App.js` file, integration handlers for Google Analytics are pre-configured to allow for routes to be logged as pageviews in a sites real-time traffic data.
-Any further measurements for conversion rates based on the page views in the web traffic must be configured in Google Analytics.
+In the `App.js` file, integration handlers for Google Analytics are pre-configured to log routes as pageviews in a sites real-time traffic data.
+Configure Google Analytics for additional measurements for conversion rates based on the page views in the web traffic.
-The `Analytics.js` file contains the functions used for logging page views with the React library for invoking Google Analytics functions (ReactGA), and enhanced e-commerce capabilities.
+The `Analytics.js` file contains the functions used for logging page views with a React library for invoking Google Analytics functions (ReactGA), and enhanced e-commerce capabilities.

 ### Checkout Flow
 The check-out flow is pre-configured to log purchases through Google Analytics' basic e-commerce capabilities.
-When a customer completes a transaction, Google Analytics analyzes the logged transaction/purchase amounts and cart information under **Conversions > Ecommerce**.
-When a customer views a product, adds a product to the cart, or removes a product from the cart, the product and cart pages submit this information for further analysis.
+Upon successful completion of a transaction, the storefront sends another request to submit the transaction and purchase amounts along with cart information.
+It is submitted under **Conversions > Ecommerce**, where Google Analytics analyzes the information.
+When you view a product, add a product to the cart, or remove a product from the cart, the product and cart pages submit this information for further analysis.

 ### Global Product Attribute
 Google Analytics handlers use the global product attribute `Tag`.
 Use the formatted value of `store-name:category`, such as "vestri:Accessories" to submit the product category information.
-The global attribute must be set for each product in the catalog.
-If not, an empty value is submitted to Google Analytics as the product's category.
+You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.

 {% include legal.html %}